-The Fund may invest in other investment companies to the extent permitted by the 1940 Act.
-The Fund generally may purchase or redeem, without limitation, shares of any affiliated or unaffiliated money market funds, including unregistered money market funds, so long as the Fund does not pay a sales load or service fee in connection with the purchase, sale, or redemption, or if such fees are paid, and the Fund's investment adviser waives its management fee in an amount necessary to offset the amounts paid.
-With respect to other investments in investments companies, the 1940 Act generally limits the Fund from acquiring (i) more than 3% of the total outstanding shares of another investment company; (ii) shares of another investment company having an aggregate value in excess of 5% of the value of the total assets of the Fund; or (iii) shares of another registered investment company and all other investment companies having an aggregate value in excess of 10% of the value of the total assets of the Fund.
+Each Fund may invest in other investment companies to the extent permitted by the 1940 Act.
+Each Fund generally may purchase or redeem, without limitation, shares of any affiliated or unaffiliated money market funds, including unregistered money market funds, so long as the Fund does not pay a sales load or service fee in connection with the purchase, sale, or redemption, or if such fees are paid, and the Fund's investment adviser waives its management fee in an amount necessary to offset the amounts paid.
+With respect to other investments in investment companies, the 1940 Act generally limits each Fund from acquiring (i) more than 3% of the total outstanding shares of another investment company; (ii) shares of another investment company having an aggregate value in excess of 5% of the value of the total assets of the Fund; or (iii) shares of another registered investment company and all other investment companies having an aggregate value in excess of 10% of the value of the total assets of the Fund.

-Investments by the Fund in other investment companies will be subject to the limitations of the 1940 Act (including limitations on sales charges), and the rules and regulations thereunder.
-By investing in securities of an investment company, the Fund's shareholders will indirectly bear the fees and expenses of that underlying fund in addition to the Fund's own fees and expenses.
+Investments by a Fund in other investment companies will be subject to the limitations of the 1940 Act (including limitations on sales charges), and the rules and regulations thereunder.
+By investing in securities of an investment company, a Fund's shareholders will indirectly bear the fees and expenses of that underlying fund in addition to the Fund's own fees and expenses.

 Closed-End Funds.
 Closed-end funds are investment companies that typically issue a fixed number of shares that trade on a securities exchange or OTC.
-The risks of investment in closed-end funds typically reflect the risk of the types of securities in which the funds invest.
-Investments in closed-end funds are subject to the additional risk that shares of the fund may trade at a premium or discount to their net asset value ("NAV") per share.
+The risks of investment in closed-end funds typically reflect the risk of the types of securities in which the Funds invest.
+Investments in closed-end funds are subject to the additional risk that shares of the fund may trade at a premium or discount to their NAV per share.
 Closed-end funds come in many varieties and can have different investment objectives, strategies and investment portfolios.
 They also can be subject to different risks, volatility and fees and expenses.
-When the Fund invests in shares of a closed-end fund, shareholders of the Fund bear their proportionate share of the closed-end fund's fees and expenses, as well as their share of the Fund's fees and expenses.
+Although closed-end funds are generally listed and traded on an exchange, the degree of liquidity, or ability to be bought and sold, will vary significantly from one closed-end fund to another based on various factors including, but not limited to, demand in the marketplace.
+When a Fund invests in shares of a closed-end fund, shareholders of the Fund bear their proportionate share of the closed-end fund's fees and expenses, as well as their share of the Fund's fees and expenses.

 Open-End Mutual Funds.
 Open-end mutual funds are investment companies that issue new shares continuously and redeem shares daily.
-The risks of investment of open-end mutual funds typically reflect securities in which the funds invest.
+The risks of investment of open-end mutual funds typically reflect securities in which the Funds invest.
 The NAV per share of an open-end fund will fluctuate daily depending upon the performance of the securities held by the fund.
 Each open-end fund may have a different investment objective and strategy and different investment portfolio.
 Different funds may also be subject to different risks, volatility and fees and expenses.
 When a Fund invests in shares of an open-end fund, shareholders of the Fund bear their proportionate share of the open-end funds' fees and expenses, as well as their share of the Fund's fees and expenses.